reaktoro/reaktoro/docs/markdown/tutorials.md

 using namespace Reaktoro;
 ~~~

-include the main Reaktoro header file: `Reaktoro.hpp`.
+include the main Reaktoro header file: Reaktoro.hpp.
 By doing this, the application has access to all its classes and methods.
 The second line above is needed for convenience reasons: it eliminates the need to explicitly specify the namespace of Reaktoro components.
-Without it, we would need to write `Reaktoro::Database`, `Reaktoro::ChemicalSystem`,  `Reaktoro::EquilibriumProblem`, and so forth, which is a lot more verbose.
+Without it, we would need to write Reaktoro::Database, Reaktoro::ChemicalSystem,  Reaktoro::EquilibriumProblem, and so forth, which is a lot more verbose.

 The equilibrium calculation uses the SUPCRT database together with the revised  *Helgeson-Kirkham-Flowers* (HKF) equations of state for the calculation of standard thermodynamic properties of aqueous, gaseous, and mineral species at temperatures 0 to 1000 °C and pressures 1 to 5000 bar.